center-for-threat-informed-defense/attack-flow/README.md

 There are several ways that you can get involved with this project and help advance threat-informed defense:
 - **Review the schema, use the builder, and tell us what you think.**  We welcome your review and feedback on the data model and our methodology.
 - **Help us prioritize additional example flows to create.** Let us know what examples you would like to turned into an Attack Flow.
 Your input will help us prioritize how we expand our corpus.
 - **Share your use cases.** We are interested in developing additional tools and resources to help the community understand and make threat-informed decisions in their risk management programs.
-If you have ideas or suggestions, we consider them as explore additional research projects.
+If you have ideas or suggestions, we consider them as we explore additional research projects.

 ## Questions and Feedback
 Please submit issues for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.